brendangeck/semantic-release-kaniko/docs/configuration.md

 ## Supported Kaniko Flags

 This section lists the flags supported by the `@bpgeck/semantic-release-kaniko` plugin.
-All are directly from [Kaniko](https://github.com/GoogleContainerTools/kaniko?tab=readme-ov-file#additional-flags)
+All are directly from [Kaniko](https://github.com/GoogleContainerTools/kaniko?tab=readme-ov-file#additional-flags).

+We allow using either `.releaserc` or environment variables to configure the plugin.
+If both are set, the configuration in `.releaserc` is preferred.
+Environment variables should be represented as JSON if they contain anything more than a single key-value pair.

 ### buildArg

-This flag allows you to pass in ARG values at build time.
-Use an array for multiple values.
+This flag allows you to pass in build arguments as key-value pairs.
+Use an array of objects for multiple values.

 **.releaserc:**